Juan Joseph

-Juan Joseph (August 26, 1987 – November 16, 2014) was a professional Arena football quarterback who also played American and Canadian football.
-He last played for the Lafayette Wildcatters of the Southern Indoor Football League (SIFL).
-He was signed by the Edmonton Eskimos as an undrafted free agent in 2009.
+Juan Joseph (August 26, 1987 – November 16, 2014) was an American football quarterback.
 He played college football for the Millsaps Majors.
-He was also a member of the Saskatchewan Roughriders.
+He was signed by the Edmonton Eskimos of the Canadian Football League (CFL) as an undrafted free agent in 2009.
+Joseph was also a member of the Saskatchewan Roughriders of the CFL and the Lafayette Wildcatters of the Southern Indoor Football League (SIFL).

-Early years
+Early life

 Joseph attended West Saint John Parish High School in Edgard, Louisiana, where he was a member of the Rams 2003 and 2004 Class 2A State Championship teams.
 While in high school, he was a teammate of future LSU and NFL players Tyson Jackson and Quinn Johnson.
 In high school, he played baseball, basketball and football, trying out for the football team in his sophomore year.